What is Firefox Lockbox?

 You’ll need to edit entries in Firefox.
 To do this in Firefox for desktop, go to Settings/Preferences, and under the Privacy & Security panel, select the Saved Logins button.
 Double click on entry information to edit.

-To edit entries on Firefox for iOS, go to settings and select the Logins menu under the Privacy section.
+To edit entries on Firefox for iOS or Firefox for Android, go to settings and select the Logins menu under the Privacy section.

 What security technologies does Firefox Lockbox use?